pluralsight/react-styleable/README.md

 - Writing CSS normally in a stylesheet in either vanilla CSS or any number of preprocessors (eg, Sass)
 - Not having to worry about a global namespace, creating a per-use module around styles
-- Defining explicity dependencies in your styles
+- Defining explicit dependencies in your styles

 To accomplish this, CSS Modules use a format called [Interoperable CSS (ICSS)](https://github.com/css-modules/icss).
 Essentially, form describes the explicit export objects and import objects needed to make modules work.